M-Patek/Evolver-New/README.md

-# White-Box Evolver: The Pure Logic Neural Architecture
+# Evolver: The Pure Logic Neural Architecture
 **(Hyper-Tensor Protocol for Transparent, Differentiable AI)**

 > "From Black-Box Probabilities to White-Box Algebraic Derivation."